grafana/business-input/docs/sources/variables.md

 # Variables

-The Business Input Data Source supports dashboard and global variables in the String fields.
+The Business Input data source supports dashboard and global variables in String fields.

-Three types of variables are discussed in the [Grafana Crash Course](/grafana/variables).
+The [Grafana Crash Course](/grafana/variables) discusses three types of variables.

 ## Code editor

-Create new `custom` variable:
+To get started, create a new `custom` variable:

 ```js
 2022-02-10T00:00:00.000Z,